 You can, for example, disable power-consuming location-sharing services, lower the screen brightness level, or limit your device’s connectivity by turning on Airplane mode or turning off Bluetooth.
-These steps will all keep you going for a little while longer.
-But what if your way of life, routines, or hobbies limit how often you are able to charge your battery?
+These things will all keep you going for a little while longer.
+But what if your way of life, your routines, or hobbies, limit how often you are able to charge your battery?

 No worries!
 Your Xperia™ comes with a range of great power-saving features.
-The options will vary depending on your device and the Android™ version it runs on, but they will all make your battery last longer—you only need to decide which feature suits your needs best, then activate it.
-And for some features, you don’t even have to do that—they just kick in and run in the background when they’re needed.
+The options will vary depending on your device and the Android™ version it runs on, but they will all make your battery last longer – you only need to decide which feature suits your needs best, and then activate it.
+And for some features you don’t even have to do that – they just kick in and run in the background when they’re needed.

-What’s good to keep in mind is that any of the power-saving modes will typically restrict background activities like email synchronization, notifications, and location-sharing services, while phone calls and messaging will not be affected at all.
+What’s good to keep in mind is that any of the power-saving modes will typically restrict background activities like email synchronisation, notifications and location-sharing services, while phone calls and messaging will not be affected at all.

 So, when do you need that extra power?

-When you want to use your device for many long hours at work, or for everyday activities like reading the news, taking photos or shooting video (and you know that you won’t be able to charge it like you normally would), activating STAMINA mode is the obvious choice for you.
+When you want to use your device for many long hours at work, or for everyday activities like reading the news, taking photos or shooting videos – and you know that you won’t be able to charge it like you normally would, activating STAMINA mode is the obvious choice for you.
 STAMINA mode reduces battery consumption and significantly increases the overall standby time.
 You can turn on STAMINA mode manually whenever you need to save power, or leave it to be activated automatically at a battery level set by you.

 You don’t have to!
 Doze mode and App Standby are built-in features that save battery power when you’re not actively using your device or certain apps.
 Doze is automatically activated when your device hasn’t been used for a while and when it’s not connected to a charger.
-Meanwhile, App Standby identifies apps that haven’t been used for a long time and puts them in a sleep-like state.
-You don’t have to do anything to activate Doze mode and App Standby—they’re always there for you.
+Meanwhile, App Standby identifies apps that haven’t been used for long and puts them in a sleep-like state.
+You don’t have to do anything to activate Doze mode and App Standby – they’re always there for you.

-Battery optimization offers you front-end control of STAMINA mode, Battery saver, Doze mode, and App Standby.
-Using this feature, you can prevent apps from hibernating by adding them to the Battery optimization whitelist.
-Simply mark the checkbox next to an app in the Battery optimization menu, and that app will continue to receive messages and have network access.
+Battery optimisation is your front-end control of STAMINA mode, Battery saver, Doze mode and App Standby.
+Using this feature you can prevent apps from hibernating by adding them to the Battery optimisation whitelist.
+Simply mark the checkbox next to an app in the Battery optimisation menu, and that app will continue to receive messages and have network access.

 Charging is not a problem